top of page

 We acknowledge the Yaegl people as the traditional custodians of the land on which Yamba Museum is located and recognise their continuing connection to Country.
 We pay respect to Yaegl Elders past, present and emerging.

-Greetings and welcome to summer, as well as to the latest edition of the Yamba Historical Society newsletter.
-We invite you to relax while we share the most recent updates, events and historical insights from our society.
-Look forward to engaging stories, upcoming activities, and important information about Yamba's rich history.
-We appreciate your involvement in our community and hope you find this newsletter enjoyable.
+Greetings and welcome to autumn, as well as to the latest edition of the Yamba Historical Society newsletter.
+As the cooler months settle in, we invite you to unwind while we bring you the latest updates, events and historical insights from our society.
+Expect fascinating stories, important dates and upcoming activities.
+We appreciate your involvement in our community and hope you find this newsletter enjoyable and informative.

 Back Then ...
 Photograph of Yamba